Khyiris Tonga

-Khyiris Tonga (KYE-riss; born July 7, 1996) is an American professional football nose tackle for the New England Patriots of the National Football League (NFL).
+Khyiris Tonga (KYE-riss; born July 7, 1996) is an American professional football nose tackle for the Kansas City Chiefs of the National Football League (NFL).
 He played college football for the BYU Cougars and was selected by the Chicago Bears in the seventh round of the 2021 NFL draft.

 College career

 Initially committed to Utah after high school, Tonga flipped to BYU after former Oregon State defensive coordinator Kalani Sitake was named the Cougars' head coach while Tonga was serving his two-year mission.

 After a strong junior season where he made 45 tackles, Tonga was expected to be an NFL draft prospect, but announced he would return for his senior season.

 Professional career

 Pre-draft

 Tonga was praised by draft analysts for his ability to eat up space as a nose tackle, but was expected to be a day three prospect due to his age, short arms, and below-average hand size.